 Yes, it is possible to prepare for CAT exam with mock tests only if you have appeared for the exam previously and have complete control on the topics included in the CAT syllabus.
 But if you are a first timer, you need to first complete the syllabus, understand each and every topic and then practice CAT mock tests to crack the exam.

-What is the CAT Mock Test Structure?
+CAT Mock Test Structure

 The official CAT mock test is same as actual exam.
 Test form, sectional time limit, marking scheme, process of selecting answer option, etc. is same as the actual exam to help candidates to gain familiarity and learn to handle pressure.
+CAT question paper structure has not changed in last five years.

 Unofficial CAT mock test (free and paid) available on the internet at different platforms including Shiksha have the same structure.
 Given below are the key features of online CAT mock test series.